C-Loftus/Mandarin-Clipboard-Speaker/readme.md

 ## Techncial Details

 This program runs and installs the [piper](https://rhasspy.github.io/piper-samples/) text-to-speech model for Chinese.
-It currently installs the model and binary to the same location as [QuickPiperAudiobook](https://github.com/C-Loftus/QuickPiperAudiobook) but in the future once Piper is speech dispatcher, I can use that instead.
+It currently installs the model and binary to the same location as [QuickPiperAudiobook](https://github.com/C-Loftus/QuickPiperAudiobook) but in the future once Piper is included within [speech dispatcher](https://github.com/brailcom/speechd), I can use that instead.